live-clones/eigen/doc/cmake-guide.md

 ## Explanation of the CMake Commands

-This section provides an explanation of the commands that were used during this guide.

-### Common Commands

-These commands were used in both parts and are typically part of ever CMakeLists.txt.
+The three following commands are used in both methods and are typically part of every CMakeLists.txt.

-1. cmake_minimum_required (VERSION 3.0)
+**cmake_minimum_required** (VERSION 3.0)
   - The top most command in any *CMakeLists.txt* must specify the minimum required CMake version.
   - In Eigen's case the minimum required version is 3.0.

-2. project (myproject)
+**project** (myproject)
   - This command sets the name of the project and is also required.
   - Typically it should be used right after *cmake_minimum_required*.

-4. add_executable (example example.cpp)
+**add_executable** (example example.cpp)
   - This command tells CMake to create an executable (named *example*) using the specified source code files.

-### Minial Example
+We used this command only in the first example.

-3. include_directories ("eigen")
+**include_directories** ("eigen")
   - This command adds the specified directory to those that the compiler uses to search for include files.
   - This has to point to the eigen header files, otherwise the compiler will not be able to find them.
   - In our example, the eigen header files lie within the project directory in the eigen folder (.../myproject/eigen).
 If you placed them outside, make sure that the path to the eigen directory is correctly set in this command.

-### Recommended Example
+We used these commands only in the second example.

-3. find_package (Eigen3 3.3 REQUIRED NO_MODULE)
+**find_package** (Eigen3 3.3 REQUIRED NO_MODULE)
+  - This command is used to find *cmake-ready* external package on the system and make it available.
+  - In our example we are looking for the Eigen3 package in version 3.3 or higher.

-5. target_link_libraries (example Eigen3::Eigen)
+**target_link_libraries** (example Eigen3::Eigen)
+  - Links the library into the target executable.
+  - In this case the Eigen3::Eigen target is linked to the example program.